 First, if this anxious behavior is something new, be sure to have your cat checked by a veterinarian to rule out a physical cause.

 To start, you’ll want to provide your cat with a safe area to go to before the strangers arrive.
 The safe area should be an out-of-the-way location, such as a back room, where the sound of knocking or the doorbell is muffled.
 In the safe area, your cat does not have to interact with your guests and, consequently, she can feel calm and relaxed there.
-Before guests arrive, the room should be set up with a comfortable resting place, water and a litter box, depending on the duration of their stay.
+Before guests arrive, the room should be set up with a comfortable resting place, water, food, enrichment and a litter box, depending on the duration of their stay.

 A few minutes before guests arrive, allow your cat to retreat to the safe room if she chooses.
 Once she’s inside, provide her with a special food treat and an interactive or food-dispensing toy to distract her and create positive associations with the presence of strangers in the house.

 Next, you’ll need to follow a series of behavior modification steps to help your cat become more comfortable around visitors.
 Besides treats, toys or other rewards for your cat, you will need the help of a friend to act as the stranger coming to visit.
 The basic idea is that the “stranger” will stand at a distance from your cat, who will be rewarded for remaining calm in the stranger’s presence.
 Over multiple sessions, you will gradually decrease the distance between them until your cat is able to remain completely relaxed sitting next to the stranger.

 Here are the steps to follow to calm down an anxious cat: